Ernst Vanhöffen

+Biography

+He was born on 15 November 1858, in Wehlau.
 He studied geology, botany and zoology at the universities of Berlin and Königsberg, graduating in 1888 with the thesis Untersuchungen über semaeostome und rhizostome Medusen.
-In 1889–90 he conducted research of jellyfish at the Stazione Zoologica Anton Dohrn in Naples.
+In 1889 and 1890, he conducted research of jellyfish at the Stazione Zoologica Anton Dohrn in Naples.

-In 1892–93 he participated in a Gesellschaft für Erdkunde zu Berlin-sponsored expedition to West Greenland under the leadership of Erich von Drygalski (1865–1949).
+In 1892 and 1893, he participated in a Gesellschaft für Erdkunde zu Berlin-sponsored expedition to West Greenland under the leadership of Erich von Drygalski (1865–1949).
 Afterwards, he worked for a few years at the Institute of Zoology in Kiel.
-In 1898–99 he took part in the Deutschen Tiefsee-Expedition aboard the steamship "Valdivia".
+In 1898 and 1899, he took part in the Deutschen Tiefsee-Expedition aboard the steamship "Valdivia".
 From an abundant yield of deep-sea marine fauna collected on the expedition, Vanhöffen was tasked with processing medusa species.

 After his return to Germany, he served as a lecturer at the University of Kiel, attaining the title of professor in March 1901.
-From August 1901 to November 1903 he was a member of the Deutschen Südpolar-Expedition aboard the research vessel "Gauss".
+From August 1901 to November 1903, he was a member of the Deutschen Südpolar-Expedition aboard the research vessel "Gauss".
 Led by Erich von Drygalski, the expedition endured periods of hardship due to the "Gauss" being trapped in Antarctic ice for several months.
+He died on 14 June 1918, aged 58, in Legitten.
 Vanhoffen Bluff (Coordinates: 53°0′S 73°21′E) was named in his honor.